1986

 front of the camera).

-It was mainly recorded at Hansa-Studios "with its unique ambience leaving its mark
+A Question of Time was mainly recorded at Hansa Studios "with its unique

-on A Question Of Time", as Alan said, "it's difficult to say what
+on A Question of Time", as Alan said.
+"It's difficult to say what

 effect the studio had on the end results but Hansa definitely had an atmosphere